Neil A. Stillings

 Research

-My research in science learning is associated with two centers located in Adele Simmons Hall at Hampshire: The Center for Research in Education And Learning (REAL) and the Hampshire Center for Science Education (HCSE).
-Professor Laura Wenk at Hampshire has been my main collaborator and is largely responsible for much of our best work.
-Our work at REAL and HCSE has been supported by grants from the National Science Foundation and the Department of Energy, and by a grant to Hampshire's 4th President, Greg Prince from the John D. & Catherine T. MacArthur Foundation.
+In the 1990s and early 2000s I did research in science learning under the aegis of two centers at Hampshire: The Center for Research in Education And Learning (REAL) and the Hampshire Center for Science Education (HCSE).
+Professor Laura Wenk at Hampshire was my main collaborator and was largely responsible for our best work.
+The work at REAL and HCSE was supported by grants from the National Science Foundation and the Department of Energy, and by a grant to Hampshire's 4th President, Greg Prince from the John D. & Catherine T. MacArthur Foundation.

 Model-based Reasoning in Introductory Biology

-An ongoing project, supported most recently by a grant from the NSF, is a collaboration with Professor Randy Phillis at the University of Massachusetts, Amherst on orienting large introductory biology courses toward teaching model-based reasoning.
+Under a grant from the NSF, I collaborated with Professor Randy Phillis at the University of Massachusetts, Amherst on orienting large introductory biology courses toward teaching model-based reasoning.
 An early paper arguing for this kind of partnership between researchers in the learning sciences and university faculty is here.
 An argument for teaching model-based reasoning and for its formative and summative assessment is here.

 Epistemology & Inquiry-oriented Instruction in College Science Learning

 Under two grants from the NSF we initiated research on changes in college students' scientific reasoning skills and in their views of the nature of science.
-One aspect of the research is an extensive longitudinal interview study of students' scientific epistemologies as they progress through college.
-The following paper describes the interview protocol and the first results:
+One aspect of the research was an extensive longitudinal interview study of students' scientific epistemologies as they progress through college.
+The following paper describes the interview protocol and the initial results:

 Smith, C. L. & Wenk, L. (2006).
 Relations among three aspects of first-year college students' epistemologies of science.
 Journal of Research in Science Teaching, 43(8), 747-785.